Skip to content

 So, the white, negative space can be the original paper in the journal, or any other space you’ve created to be blank or left it blank.

-If my rumbling didn’t get you anywhere, here are a few examples that might help you get the better picture.
+If my rumbling didn’t get you anywhere, here are a few examples that might help you get a better picture.

 Do you see all this white space that I left untouched?
 It brings my main object to focus, rather than taking the focus away from it.